Lev Rebet

-Lev Rebet (March 3, 1912 – October 12, 1957) was a Ukrainian political writer and anti-communist during World War II.
-He was a key cabinet member in the Ukrainian government (backed by Stepan Bandera's faction of OUN) which proclaimed independence on June 30, 1941.
+Lev Rebet (Лев Ребет; 3 March 1912 – 12 October 1957) was a Ukrainian political writer and anti-communist during World War II.
+He was a key cabinet member in the Ukrainian government (backed by Stepan Bandera's faction of OUN), which proclaimed independence on 30 June 1941.
 For a time, Rebet was the leader of the Ukrainian government.

 Early life

-Rebet was born in the town of Stryi, in Western Ukraine to a Ukrainian father and a mother of presumably Jewish origins.
+Rebet was born in Stryi in Western Ukraine, to a Ukrainian father and a mother of Jewish origins.
 His father was a postal official.
-Rebet was both deeply religious as Greek rite Catholic and very physically active from an early age.
+Rebet was both deeply religious as a Byzantine-rite Catholic and very physically active from an early age.
 He was a member of "Plast", the Ukrainian scout organization.